Gilsum, New Hampshire

 2. Personal and caring approach in communications

-3. Supporting organic, sustainable agriculture through their purchasing practices
+3. Supporting organic, sustainable agriculture through purchasing practices

-5. Personal and social healing through their charitable giving
+5. Personal and social healing through charitable giving

 6. Environmental responsibility